-Travel Demand Models (TDM)
+Travel Demand Models

-Transportation planners and engineers utilize TDMs to comply with federal and state requirements identified (see Section 3.5), for evaluating alternative strategies as part of an RTP, and to quantify GHG emission reductions associated with SCSs (See Chapter 6, Regional GHG Emissions Requirements and Considerations in the RTP).
+Transportation planners and engineers utilize models to comply with federal and state requirements identified (see Section 3.5), for evaluating alternative strategies as part of an RTP, and to quantify GHG emission reductions associated with SCSs (See Chapter 6, Regional GHG Emissions Requirements and Considerations in the RTP).

-A TDM utilizes a series of mathematical equations that forecast travel behavior and transportation service demand in a given region.
+A model utilizes a series of mathematical equations that forecast travel behavior and transportation service demand in a given region.
 The inputs include but are not limited to population, employment, land use, and the transportation network.
-The outputs of a TDM are used to assist decision-makers in developing policies and strategies, to inform the public, and for the NEPA and the CEQA analysis.
-For additional guidance and methodologies see CARB's 2019 Final Sustainable Community Strategy Program and Evaluation Guidelines for SCSs pursuant to SB 375.
+The outputs of a model are used to assist decision-makers in developing policies and strategies, to inform the public, and for the NEPA and the CEQA analysis.